Naoussa Dinner

 Must orderfried calamari + grilled whole sardines

-A family taverna on a small beach cove a short walk from Naoussa — a few tables on the water, a hand-written daily list, the kind of place locals send you when you ask where they actually eat.
+A family taverna on a small beach cove a short walk from Naoussa: a few tables on the water, a hand-written daily list, and no ambitions beyond the cove, which is why it works.
 The fried calamari is the textbook version, golden and not chewy; the sardines come grilled whole.
-Walk-ins; cash easier than card.
+Walk-ins only, and cash is easier than card.

 Beachfront tavernaWalk-ins · cash easierShort walk from Naoussa

-InsiderNo reservations — turn up before the sunset rush or you'll wait for a table at the water's edge.
-Past the calamari and sardines, the seafood saganaki and a whole grilled sea bream are the regulars' orders.
+InsiderNo reservations; turn up before the sunset rush or you'll wait for a table at the water's edge.
+Past the calamari and sardines, the seafood saganaki and a whole grilled sea bream are the orders to copy.

 Siparos